 Although it is impossible to say when the first sailboat was made, archeologists have discovered paintings featuring sailboat-like structures dating back to ancient Egypt and Mesopotamia.

-Traditionally, these boats were monohulls, although multi-hull designs have gained popularity in recent years.
+Traditionally, these boats were monohulls, although multi-hull designs have recently gained popularity.
 A sailboat usually has two sails (the main and the headsail).

 10. Bowrider Boats